Bilal Fawaz: Amateur career

+Professional career

+In 2014, the English boxing manager and promoter Frank Warren offered Fawaz a professional contract.
+He was forced to turn the reported £200,000 down because of his immigration status forbidding him any legal income.
+He is trained and managed by Aamir Ali, the owner of Stonebridge Boxing Club in Harlesden, London Borough of Brent.
+Fawaz also helps youngsters in the gym, training them in boxing.

 On 12 February 2022 Fawaz made his professional boxing debut at York Hall, London, scoring a technical knockout win in the third round.
 He became the Southern Area middleweight champion on 25 November, beating Gideon Onyenani by unanimous decision.

 Fawaz would next face Junaid Bostan for the vacant BBBofC English Super Welterweight title at the Indigo at The O2 in London on 31 January 2025.
 The fight resulted a split draw.
 A rematch took place at Sheffield Arena on 11 October 2025, with Fawaz winning by majority decision to take the title.

+He challenged British and Commonwealth super-welterweight champion Ishmael Davis at Nottingham Arena on 21 February 2026.
+Fawaz won by majority decision with two of the ringside judges seeing the fight 115–113 and 115–114 respectively in his favour, overruling the third who had it a 114–114 draw.

+On 2 May 2026, he successfully defended his titles against Ryan Kelly at University of Wolverhampton at The Halls in Wolverhampton when his opponent retired at the end of the ninth round.

+Fawaz is scheduled to make his next defense against Eithan James at the Utilita Arena in Birmingham on 3 October 2026.